abrotman/BIMI_MUA/bimi_mua.md

 # Security Considerations

+## Threat Concerns

+There are a number of concerns relating to how an independent MUA may use some of this information, or more important, how an attacker may attempt to cause an MUA to improperly display iconography for a user.
+This document is attempting to address these potential attacks.

+### Injection of Headers to An Unaware Mailbox Provider

+An attacker could attempt to inject a message via normal SMTP methods, howver, the message would contain headers that the MUA may believe were added by the receiving Mailbox Provider.

+### IMAP Append

+An attacker could insert messages into a mail store via IMAP commands, and given a reasonable set of information points could induce an MUA to display a logo.

+### Signature Replay

+### Revocation

 ## Key Separation

 The key used to sign these BIMI headers MUST NOT be shared with another